VoronDesign/VoronUsers/printer_mods/aTinyShellScript/CarbonFiberX/readme.md

 5. Mark and measure 7.65mm and 23.15mm from both ends on the top of the tube.
 6. Mark and measure 7.65mm from both ends on the bottom of the tube.
 7. ⚠️Put on your mask!
 Don't inhale carbon dust, it is not good for you.⚠️
-8. Using a small (~1/8") drill bit in a drill press, drill pilot holes at your marked points.
+8. Using the 'small' drill bit in a drill press, drill pilot holes at your marked points.
-9. Drill your final holes using an oversized (~1/4") drill bit.
+9. Drill your final holes using the 'large' drill bit.
     - Using an oversized drill bit will give you wiggle room in case your measurements are a bit off.
     <p align="left">
     <img src="Images/XY_Drill.jpg" alt="Tube After XY Holes Drilled" class="center" style="width:800px;"/>
     </p>
 10. (Optional) If using cable chains, use your insert as a template for where to drill the mounting holes.
-    - Use an 1/8" drill bit for these holes.
+    - Use the 'small' drill bit for these holes.
 You can use a slightly larger bit if you think you need wiggle room for mounting.

 ### Rail Holes
 1. Install the inserts and attach your XY joints, temporarily.
 Do not install the idlers and bolts/pins.